iloveconference/models/README.md

 If nox fails, you can run the individual checks and tests manually; e.g., `nox -s pre-commit`, `nox -s mypy-3.11`, or `nox -s tests-3.11`

+Run `nox` before creating a pull request to ensure that all checks pass.

 ### Running notebooks

 `` env PYTHONPATH=`pwd` jupyter notebook ``